If you’re wondering how to sew a round drawstring pouch, you’ll be surprised that it’s not that complicated!

 When you pull the ends of the strings together the pouch will close.

-You can add an embellishment if you’d like to the pouch.
-I added felt flowers.
+You can add an embellishment if you’d like.
+I added felt flowers to the front of the drawstring bag.

 Want more easy sewing ideas?
 You might like these: